joshjohanning/dotfiles/README.md

 # dotfiles

-Thank you to joshjohanning/dotfiles for creating the original dotfiles repo. [dotfiles](https://github.com/joshjohanning/dotfiles).
+Thank you to joshjohanning/dotfiles for creating the original dotfiles repository. [dotfiles](https://github.com/joshjohanning/dotfiles).

 ## Setup

 These are instructions on how to set up your local environment by creating symbolic links (symlinks) to the dotfiles in this repo:

-1. Create dotfiles repo, ie: `mkdir ~/dotfiles && cd ~/dotfiles && git init`
+1. Create dotfiles repository, ie: `mkdir ~/dotfiles && cd ~/dotfiles && git init`
 2. Run the `ln -s` commands below to create the appropriate symlinks
-3. Commit your changes to the dotfiles repo
+3. Commit your changes to the dotfiles repository

 ```bash
 ln -s ~/dotfiles/.zshrc ~/.zshrc